 Using real-life rewards jumpstarts the process of fading out food treat rewards.

-Real-life rewards increase your "worth" to your dog — you are the bearer of everything good and fun!
+Real-life rewards increase your "value" to your dog — you are the bearer of everything good and fun!
+This is important when building engagement and strengthening your bond.

 You always have real-life rewards with you.
 This means you have a way to reward your dog for good behavior anytime and anywhere!